kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli/cli-tx.md

 ---
-title: kadena dapp
+title: kadena tx
 description:
   The `@kadena/kadena-cli` library provides a complete set of commands for creating applications and interacting with the Kadena network interactively or by using scripts from the command-line.
 menu: Command-line interface
-label: kadena dapp
+label: kadena tx
 order: 2
 layout: full
 tags: ['TypeScript', 'Kadena client', 'frontend']